JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 <p class="caption">(\#fig:plotly-scatter-diagram)plotly scatter plot</p>
 </div>

-Plotly also has the ability to translate static ggplot2 [@R-ggplot2] charts to interactive plotly charts with the `ggplotly` function.
+Plotly also has the ability to translate static ggplot2 [@R-ggplot2] charts to interactive plotly charts with the `ggplotly` function, as demonstrated in Figure \@ref(fig:plotly-ggplotly-diagram).

 ```r